BettercareHealth/bettercare/maternal-care/scrub.md

 ### 5-30 How should you manage the patient further, after labour has been successfully suppressed?

-If there is a treatable cause, e.g. a urinary tract infection, then no further suppression of labour is necessary after the cause has been treated.
+1. If there is a treatable cause, e.g. a urinary tract infection, then no further suppression of labour is necessary after the cause has been treated.

-If nothing can be done about the cause of the preterm labour, e.g. in the case of a multiple pregnancy or polyhydramnios, nifedipine (Adalat) 20 mg may be given orally every 6 hours.
+2. If nothing can be done about the cause of the preterm labour, e.g. in the case of a multiple pregnancy or polyhydramnios, nifedipine (Adalat) 20 mg may be given orally every 6 hours.

 ### 5-31 What other action can be taken to improve the fetal outcome?

-Steroids administered parenterally to the mother cross the placenta and hasten the onset of fetal lung maturity.
+1. Steroids administered parenterally to the mother cross the placenta and hasten the onset of fetal lung maturity.
 Betamethasone (Celestone-Soluspan) 12 mg (2 ml) intramuscularly is the drug of choice.

-2 doses of 12 mg each are given 24 hours apart.
+2. 2 doses of 12 mg each are given 24 hours apart.
 Fetal lung maturity is usually, but not always, achieved 24 hours after the second dose.
 Suppression of labour for 48 hours in order to give betamethasone is, therefore, of value.

-If the infant is not delivered and there is still a risk of preterm delivery, a single dose of 12 mg can be given after a week.
+3. If the infant is not delivered and there is still a risk of preterm delivery, a single dose of 12 mg can be given after a week.
 The dose should not be repeated weekly until a gestational age of 33 weeks is reached.

+Note
-note: Fetuses that are exposed to repeated doses of steroids in pregnancy are born with a smaller head circumference and length.
+:	Fetuses that are exposed to repeated doses of steroids in pregnancy are born with a smaller head circumference and length.
 As the long-term neurological outcome is uncertain, the maximum dose described here should not be exceeded.

 ### 5-32 What are the dangers of using steroids to promote fetal lung maturity?

-Steroids must not be given if a clinically detectable infection is the cause of the preterm labour, because they may make the infection worse.
+1. Steroids must not be given if a clinically detectable infection is the cause of the preterm labour, because they may make the infection worse.

-Steroids cause fluid retention.
+2. Steroids cause fluid retention.
 Consequently, the amount of intravenous fluid which is used to administer the salbutamol must be restricted.

-The patient must continually be observed for signs of fluid overload, the first sign of which is the presence of crepitations in the lungs as a result of pulmonary oedema.
+3. The patient must continually be observed for signs of fluid overload, the first sign of which is the presence of crepitations in the lungs as a result of pulmonary oedema.

 ### 5-33 If the delivery of a preterm infant cannot be prevented, what action should you take in order to make the delivery as safe as possible?

-The mother must be transferred before delivery to a hospital where preterm infants can be managed.
+1. The mother must be transferred before delivery to a hospital where preterm infants can be managed.

-Entonox (50% nitrous oxide and 50% oxygen) or an epidural anaesthetic are the preferred methods of providing analgesia.
+2. Entonox (50% nitrous oxide and 50% oxygen) or an epidural anaesthetic are the preferred methods of providing analgesia.

-The membranes should not be ruptured as they form a better cervical dilator than the small fetal head.
+3. The membranes should not be ruptured as they form a better cervical dilator than the small fetal head.
 If they rupture spontaneously, a sterile vaginal examination must be done to exclude an umbilical cord prolapse.

-A spontaneous vertex delivery, with an episiotomy if necessary, is the best method of delivery.
+4. A spontaneous vertex delivery, with an episiotomy if necessary, is the best method of delivery.
 A well-controlled delivery of the fetal head reduces the risk of intracranial haemorrhage.
 There is no evidence that the routine use of forceps has any advantage for the preterm infant.

-Before the delivery, you must make sure that the equipment you need for the resuscitation and management of the preterm infant is available and in working order.
+5. Before the delivery, you must make sure that the equipment you need for the resuscitation and management of the preterm infant is available and in working order.

-Management of preterm rupture of the membranes
+## Management of preterm rupture of the membranes

 ### 5-34 How should you manage preterm rupture of the membranes?

 There are two possible ways of managing preterm rupture of the membranes:

-Labour can be induced.
+1. Labour can be induced.

-The pregnancy can be allowed to continue.
+2. The pregnancy can be allowed to continue.

 The management of a patient with preterm rupture of the membranes is summarised in flow diagram 5-2.